-In 2016, we headed off for an exploration of Great Britain and Ireland.
-We were drawn to visit by our love of history and literature, as well as our boy’s affinity to Harry Potter and Dr. Who.
-We plan to return one day to go more in-depth to this profoundly historical place, but this was our introduction (a British Isle buffet, if you will) to figure out where we shall return.
+In 2016, we headed off to explore Great Britain and Ireland.
+We were drawn to visit by our love of history and literature and our boy’s affinity to Harry Potter and Dr. Who.
+We plan to return one day to go more in-depth to this profoundly historical place, but this was our introduction (a British Isles buffet, if you will) to figure out where we shall return.
 We tend to travel pretty loosely and quickly change our plans if we are so inclined by fatigue or excitement.
-I hope this will help you to plan your one week UK itinerary.
+I hope this will help you to plan your one-week UK itinerary.
+If you want to travel at a much more leisurely pace, this would also be an excellent guide for a two-week UK itinerary.

 Table of Contents